 For full operating details please read carefully the instructions supplied with the vehicle.

 Insulation

-All body panels, except the front doors and engine bulkhead, are insulated with 50 mm thick, environmentally friendly re-cycled plastic insulation material, giving protection against extremes of hot and cold and also minimizing condensation.
-The rear wheel arches are covered with an insulating blanket.
+All body panels, except the front doors and engine bulkhead, are insulated using fibreglass insulation material, giving protection against extremities of hot and cold, and, at the same time, minimising condensation.

 Stainless Steel Sink and Drainer